ZSR3004/Cell-Tracking/docs/STYLEGUIDE.md

 ### 2.4 Linting and Autoformatting

 Use Python Black to autoformat our code.
 For linting, we will use Pylint with default settings.

+### 2.5 Markdown Formatting

+We will use the [VSCode markdownlint plugin](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) by David Anson.
+You can see the [`Rules.md` here](https://github.com/DavidAnson/markdownlint/blob/v0.38.0/doc/Rules.md).
+There will be no deviations

 ## 3. Naming Conventions